 - The Batman March (SO VERY TBD) Ben Affleck returns (or does he????).
 Matt Reeves (Cloverfield, War for the Planet of the Apes) set to direct.
 Joe Mangianello made a surprise cameo as Deathstroke in Justice Leauge.
 However, there are rumors that Deathstroke is out (and may now get his own much smaller solo film instead), and The Penguin is in as an effort to lighten up this franchise.
 Frankly, I’d rather see Bookworm (with Tom Cruise or Colin Firth).
 Affleck wrote the script with Geoff Johns, however, Reeves is starting over from scratch and going for a detective noir approach.
 Hence, the delay.
 This will be a standalone film and not part of the DCEU.

 - Avengers 4 May 3rd — What was to have been a 2-parter from The Russo Bros. has now become Avengers 4 which supposedly wraps up the current group, including expensive paycheck players Robert Downey Jr. as Tony Stark/Iron Man and Chris Evans as Captain America who completes his contract with Marvel with this film.
-Look for an intro to Captain Marvel, as well.
-Thor has an eye patch.
-Black Widow is now blonde.
+Look for a big assist from Brie Larson’s Captain Marvel, as well.
 The End of the MCU (As We Knew It) Via GQ

 - Flashpoint (SO VERY TBD) Ezra Miller’s standalone film has been plagued with problems.
 New script and new director caused the film to get pushed back by a year or more.
 Hope they get this film on track as Miller was the highlight of the Justice League.
 This DC film will likely move to 2020.
 DC Film Slate Gets All Shook Up Gal Gadot returns as Wonder Woman!